SchedMD/slurm-gcp/README.md

 nodes in Google Cloud Platform and setting a multi-cluster/federated setup with a cluster that resides in Google Cloud Platform.

+A more detailed guide is found in the [Slurm on Google Cloud User Guide](https://goo.gle/slurm-gcp-user-guide).

 The supplied scripts can be modified to work with your environment.

 SchedMD provides professional services to help you get up and running in the